ashwanisng/ashwanisng/README.md

 Contributer at Student Code-in | Contributer at PClub Summer Of Code | Data Science | Machine Learning | Deep Learning | Android Development | Java | Python | Competitive Programming

 ## About :sunglasses:
 B.tech 3rd year Computer Science student.
+Currently participant in GirlScript Summer Of Code.
-Currently working as a Contributor in Open Source organization Student Code-in and PClub Summer Of Code.
-Passionate about Data Science, Machine Learning and open source.
-Also, have some experience in Android Development and Data Analysis.
+Previously participated in some Open Source organizations like Student Code-in and PClub Summer Of Code.
+Passionate about making the native app with Flutter, and open source.
+Also, have some experience in Data Analysis, machine learning.

 ## Communities :dancers:
 - Contributer at [Student Code-in](https://scodein.tech/) ( An Open Source organization.)